 Do you have legacy systems and applications that are holding your business back?
-If so, then you could benefit from a program of legacy application modernization.
+If so, then you could benefit from a programme of legacy application modernization.
 This could revolutionize and improve your business technology platforms.

 There are multiple steps involved in modernizing legacy applications and migrating to the cloud.
 This guide will detail how to evaluate your legacy applications, and how to migrate applications to the Amazon Web Services (AWS) cloud.